Event (philosophy)

-In philosophy, events are objects in time or instantiations of properties in objects.
-On some views, only changes in the form of acquiring or losing a property can constitute events, like the lawn's becoming dry.
+In philosophy, events are particulars in time or instantiations of properties in objects.
+On some views, only changes involving the acquisition or loss of a property can constitute events, like the lawn's becoming dry.
 According to others, there are also events that involve nothing but the retaining of a property, e.g. the lawn's staying wet.
-Events are usually defined as particulars that, unlike universals, cannot repeat at different times.
-Processes are complex events constituted by a sequence of events.
+Events are usually defined as particulars that, unlike universals, cannot be instantiated repeatedly..
+Processes are often understood as complex events constituted by sequences of events.
 But even simple events can be conceived as complex entities involving an object, a time and the property exemplified by the object at this time.
-Traditionally, metaphysicians tended to emphasize static being over dynamic events.
+Some traditional metaphysical approaches tended to emphasize static being over dynamic events.
 This tendency has been opposed by so-called process philosophy or process ontology, which ascribes ontological primacy to events and processes.

 Kim’s property-exemplification

 Jaegwon Kim theorized that events are structured.

 They are composed of three things: